capactio/capact/docs/policy-configuration.md

 ### Definition of rules for Interface

-You can specify which Implementations should be selected for:
+You can specify which Implementations should be selected for a given Interface using `interface` property.
+There are three different Interface selectors:

-- Interface with exact revision in a form of `{path}:{revision}` key, such as:
+- Interface with exact revision:

     ```yaml
     rules:
+    - interface:
+        path: cap.interface.database.postgresql.install
-        cap.interface.database.postgresql.install:0.1.0: # exact 0.1.0 revision
+        revision: 0.1.0 # exact revision
       oneOf:
         - implementationConstraints:
             # (...)
     ```

-- Interface with any revision, using path as a key:
+- Interface with any revision:

     ```yaml
     rules:
+    - interface:
+        path: cap.interface.database.postgresql.install
-        cap.interface.database.postgresql.install: # any revision
+        # any revision
       oneOf:
         - implementationConstraints:
             # (...)
     ```
-- any Interface, using `cap.*` as a key:
+- any Interface, using `cap.*` as an Interface path:

     ```yaml
     rules:
+    - interface:
-        cap.*: # any Interface
+        path: cap.* # any Interface
       oneOf:
         - implementationConstraints:
             # (...)
     ```

 Engine will search for rules for a given Interface in the same order as specified in the list above.
 If an entry for a given Interface is found, then Engine uses it to fetch Implementations from OCH.